Last updated: October 5, 2021.

 Will the funds benefit members of marginalized groups or those disproportionately impacted by COVID-19, such as women, newcomers, people of colour, or people with disabilities?

-How Funding Has Been Used - Examples
+How Funding May Be Used - Examples

 - Many businesses have used grant funding to obtain the services from other businesses such as marketing, consulting, and construction companies to help them overcome the impacts of COVID-19.
 This enables them to remain as viable employers in the local economy.